 AVENUE OF STARS

-The Avenue of Stars is a 400-metre long stretch of waterside promenade along the northern side of Victoria Harbour, in front of the New World Centre at Tsim Sha Tsui.
-The avenue, which was built along an existing promenade, opened in April 2004.
-It cost HK$40 million to construct, was designed by local architects AGC Design, financed by New World Group and supported by government bodies including Hong Kong Tourism Board, Hong Kong Tourism Commission and the Hong Kong Film Awards Association.
-On completion it was donated to the Hong Kong SAR Government by New World Group.
+The Avenue of Stars is a 400-metre long bridge section of waterside promenade along the northern side of Victoria Harbour, in front of the New World Centre at Tsim Sha Tsui.
+The avenue opened in April 2004 and cost HK$40 million to construct It was designed by local architects AGC Design, financed by New World Group and supported by government bodies including Hong Kong Tourism Board, Hong Kong Tourism Commission and the Hong Kong Film Awards Association.
+On completion it was donated to the Hong Kong SAR Government by New World Development which has managed the avenue under a 20 year contract which was to have run until 2024.
+However, New World are to be awarded a new 20-year management contract in early 2016 to replace the existing contract and run until 2036 in return for funding the extensive redevelopment 3-year redevelopment programme for the avenue which commenced in October 2015.
+New World had built and funded the entire Tsim Sha Tsui Promenade, of which the Avenue of Stars forms part, in the early 1980's.

 The Avenue of Stars offers panoramic views across Victoria Harbour to Hong Kong Island